Bailey's Moving & Storage Moving Company

-The moving estimate is one of the most vital components of any move.
+The written moving estimate is one of the most vital components of any upcoming move.
 It tells customers what their move is going to cost and binds the mover and customer to a written contract.
 If everything goes according to plan, there should be no surprises on moving day because everyone has reviewed the estimate of costs.

 Below, we’ve compiled a definitive guide to understanding estimates and evaluated the difference between binding and non-binding estimates.